gatsbyjs/gatsby/docs/docs/deploying-to-kintohub.md

 ## Prerequisites

 This guide assumes you already have a Gatsby project to deploy.
-If you need a project, use the [Quick Start](/docs/quick-start) or use KintoHub's template [Gatsby Template](https://github.com/kintohub/gatsby-example) before continuing.
+If you need a project, you can use the [Quick Start](/docs/quick-start) or KintoHub's template [Gatsby Template](https://github.com/kintohub/gatsby-example) before continuing.

 ## Setup

-In order to deploy a Gatsby site on KintoHub, you need to:
+In order to deploy a Gatsby site on KintoHub, you will need to create and deploy a **KintoBlock** into an **Environment** (development, staging, production).

-- Create a **KintoBlock** corresponding to your repository where you can manage all your branches and tags.
-- Deploy this **KintoBlock** into an **Environment**.
+_Note: A **KintoBlock** is connected to a Github repository.
+Accessing the kintoblock page will allow you to build, manage or tags any branches of your repository._

 ### Create a KintoBlock